Édgar Rentería

-Édgar Enrique Rentería Herazo ([ˈeðɣaɾ renteˈɾi.a]; born August 7, 1975), nicknamed "The Barranquilla Baby", is a Colombian former professional baseball shortstop.
-He threw and batted right-handed.
-He played for the Florida Marlins, the St. Louis Cardinals, the Boston Red Sox, the Atlanta Braves, the Detroit Tigers, San Francisco Giants and Cincinnati Reds.

-Born in Barranquilla, Colombia, Rentería was signed by the Florida Marlins in 1992.
-He debuted with them in 1996, and he finished second to Todd Hollandsworth in Rookie of the Year Award balloting.
+Édgar Enrique Rentería Herazo ([ˈeðɣaɾ renteˈɾi.a]; born August 7, 1975), nicknamed "the Barranquilla Baby", is a Colombian former professional baseball player.
+He played in Major League Baseball (MLB) as a shortstop from 1996 to 2011 for the Florida Marlins, St. Louis Cardinals, Boston Red Sox, Atlanta Braves, Detroit Tigers, San Francisco Giants, and Cincinnati Reds.
+Rentería finished second to Todd Hollandsworth in the 1996 Rookie of the Year Award balloting.
 In 1997, his RBI single off Charles Nagy in the eleventh inning of Game 7 of the 1997 World Series won the first World Series in Marlins' history over the Cleveland Indians.
 In the 2010 World Series against the Texas Rangers, Rentería won the World Series Most Valuable Player Award with the San Francisco Giants after he hit game-winning home runs in Game 2 and Game 5.
+Rentería was inducted into the St. Louis Cardinals Hall of Fame in 2025.

-Early years
+Early life

 Rentería was born on August 7, 1975, in Barranquilla, Colombia.
 As a youth, he attended Instituto Los Alpes High School in Barranquilla.
-After high school, he was signed by the Florida Marlins at the age of sixteen by scout Levy Ochoa.
+After high school, he was signed by the Florida Marlins at the age of 16 by scout Levy Ochoa.

-Playing career
+Professional career

 Minor leagues

 Rentería started his professional career in 1992 with the Gulf Coast League Marlins.
 He had a .288 batting average and 47 hits in 43 games that year.
 However, his fielding percentage was only .897, and he made 24 errors.
 In 1993, he played for the Kane County Cougars of the Midwest League.
 He only batted .203 in 116 games with them, but he only committed 34 errors that year, and his fielding percentage increased to .934.

 In 1994, Rentería was promoted to the Brevard County Manatees of the Florida State League.
 His average went up to .253 and his fielding percentage climbed to .959.
 1995 saw Rentería have a breakout season with the Portland Sea Dogs of the Eastern League.
 He batted .289 with the team, and he hit seven home runs and stole thirty bases.
 Entering the 1996 season, Baseball America ranked Rentería as the best prospect in the Marlins' organization.
 He started the season with the Charlotte Knights of the International League, and he batted .278 with two home runs and fifteen runs batted in in 28 games with them.